ChicoState/passguard-ux/phaseII/README.md

    * **Request for Copt Button Functionality** <br/>
       Users mentioned that copying sensitive information (like passwords) should be quick and seamless. <br/>
       - _UX Insight_ : Small convenience features can have a large impact on perceived usability. <br/>
-      - _Design Recommendation_ : Ass a clearly visible and accessible "Copy" button for relevant fields <br/>
+      - _Design Recommendation_ : Add a clearly visible and accessible "Copy" button for relevant fields <br/>

 ## Caveats